gflarity/nervous/README.md

 # Manifesto:

 Graphite does a good job storing and presenting time series data.
-But I've yet to find satisfactory solution to the problem of gathering hardware, operating system and application data to feed Graphite.
-Collectd comes closest, but using C is uncessary overkill (these days) and more importantly creates a unecessary barrier to plugin development.
+But I've yet to find satisfactory solution to the problem of *easily* gathering arbitrary hardware, operating system and application data to feed Graphite.
+Collectd comes closest, it has facilities for writting plugins in Perl, Python and Java.
+That's great but I had difficulty compiling the Perl plugin and interfaces seems needlessly complex.
+That said, for those chases where collectd already has a plugin satisfying your needs it's great.
+Nervous tries to provide a framework for easily creating your own custom monitoring plugins.
+These plugins are written in JavaScript and chances are good that you already know a little.
+But most importantly, Nervous tries to this and only this very well.

 "Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices."